 A classified board structure augments a board's ability to negotiate the best results for shareholders in a potential takeover situation.
 The Board believes that a classified board structure prevents a hostile acquiror and arbitragers that have only a short-term focus from opportunistically seizing upon our Company during a normal business cycle by encouraging the acquiror to negotiate with the Board or to take its proposal to shareholders over a period of at least two annual meetings.
 This gives the incumbent directors additional opportunity to evaluate the adequacy and fairness of any takeover proposal, negotiate on behalf of all shareholders and weigh alternative methods of maximizing shareholder value.
-Moreover, although a classified board will not prevent a person from accomplishing a hostile acquisition.
+Moreover, although a classified board is intended to cause a person seeking to obtain control of the Company to negotiate with the Board, the existence of a classified board will not prevent a person from accomplishing a hostile acquisition.